OCA/data-protection/privacy_consent/readme/USAGE.rst

      *Update partner's opt out*, that syncs the acceptance status with the partner's *Elegible for mass mailings* option.

 #.
-Hit the button to create new consent requests.
+Click on *Generate consent requests* link to create new consent requests.

    * If you chose *Manual* mode, all missing consent request are created as drafts, and nothing else is done now.